Social Policy courses for 2021

 What kind of student would this course suit?

 Social policy suits those who want to explore and develop frameworks for understanding the forces that shape contemporary societies and the institutions within them.

 Social policy involves everything from considering evidence and showing whether a government scheme has worked or not, to examining high-level theories and how they apply to wellbeing.
 If you are interested in the social sciences, using evidence and logic, applying creativity in problem solving and, above all, making a difference then social policy could be for you.

 How is this course taught and assessed?

-Teaching is a mixture of lectures and small-group seminars, where you will work in small groups to discuss and explore material and produce presentations, and you will undertake independent research with the support of your personal tutor.
+Teaching is a mixture of lectures and seminars, where you will work in small groups to discuss and explore material and produce presentations.
+You will also undertake independent research with the support of your personal tutor.

-Assessment is primarily by examinations and extended essays.
-Final-year single honours students and those studying social policy with management, with quantitative research methods or with criminology also write a research-based dissertation.
+Final-year single honours students and those studying social policy with with quantitative research methods or with criminology also write a research-based dissertation.
 Students on other joint honours courses may choose a dissertation as an optional unit.

 What are my career prospects?

 When it comes to choosing a career, social policy graduates often have the best of both worlds.
 The degree can be vocational, leading to careers in a range of public, private and voluntary sector services.
 About a third of our graduates enter the public sector, including the national management training schemes for the NHS, local government and the civil service.

 Social Policy is also a non-vocational degree and our graduates compete successfully for graduate opportunities that do not require specific subject knowledge but rather a set of skills, such as communication, teamwork and problem solving, in careers such as journalism, development, advertising, housing, Corporate Social Responsibility (CSR), finance and public relations.